 The fundamental nature of evil is that it always expands unless it is relentlessly opposed.
 Certainly this is true of abortion.
 Typically, its supporters first demand an exception just to save the mother’s life, then more exceptions for rape and incest, then for the mother’s mental and physical health, and finally abortion for any reason whatsoever throughout all nine months of pregnancy.

 Now we see them agitating for so-called “after-birth abortion,” as more and more “ethicists” baldly advocate infanticide in prestigious medical journals.
-As one example, it is only necessary to read the beginning and end of one article published last year in the British Medical Journal to see where this train of thought is transporting us:
+As one example, it is only necessary to read the beginning and end of one article published in 2012 in the British Medical Journal to see where this train of thought is transporting us: